Big Star, Small World

-Big Star Small World is a 2006 tribute album to the American power pop band, Big Star.
+Big Star Small World is a 2006 tribute album to the American power pop band Big Star.
 It was produced by Big Star drummer Jody Stephens, who also created the cover art.

-It was originally due for release in 1998 on Ignition Records, with contributions solicited from various artists starting in 1997.
+The album was originally intended for release in 1998 on Ignition Records, with contributions solicited from various artists starting in 1997.
+"Hot Thing," a new song by the reunited Big Star (Alex Chilton, Stephens, Jon Auer and Ken Stringfellow), was also slated for inclusion.
 However, after the label went under, the project was shelved.
-It was eventually released in 2006 on Koch Records.
-A vinyl edition was released in 2018 for Record Store Day Black Friday on eOne.
+Eight years later, the album was finally released on Koch Records and featured all of the original artists' contributions.
+A vinyl edition was released on the eOne label in 2018 for Record Store Day Black Friday.